-In order to franchise your business successfully, it takes the appropriate systems, marketing tools, training systems and scalability…..but most importantly it takes a great screening process.
-I once heard a great saying about franchising, the three most important elements in franchise sales are Selection….Selection and Selection.
+To sell franchises successfully, it takes the appropriate systems, marketing tools, training systems and scalability…..but most importantly it takes a great screening process.
+I once heard a great saying about franchising, the three most important elements in franchise sales are Selection… Selection and Selection.

 It sounds corny, but it couldn’t be more on point when franchising a business.
-Particularly when a new franchise is taken to market and the first franchise partners are recruited, selection is extremely important.
+Particularly when a new franchise is taken to market and the first franchise partners are recruited, the selection is extremely important.
 I have seen it many times before, where a new franchisor is excited to put “Pins in the Map” and takes the first checks that walk in the door.

 It’s easier to talk about it than actually practice the restraint in becoming a new franchisor!
 Someone calls interested in opening a new location of your franchise and they have a $35,000 check in their hand.
 This is how someone “slips through the cracks” as the wrong kind of franchisee.
 This is how it starts, then you have a franchisee who isn’t following your system, is “polluting the well” with other franchisees and is causing more heartache for you than it’s worth in managing the debacle you’ve created.